 abilities, religions, sexual orientations, and gender identities.

 Dr. Brimmer leads a collaborative team of interdisciplinary colleagues, students and industry leaders in music, psychology, pharmacy, communication science disorders, physics, supporting research and training that advance quality of life for the elderly and their caregivers.
 Working alongside physicians, nurses, and caregivers, we prescribe music for rousing and calming, for increasing physical, mental and social health, for reducing harmful noise levels and for advancing hearing recovery.

 APPLE DISTINGUISHED EDUCATOR

-Professor Brimmer holds a Bachelors of Music Education from Central Michigan University, a Masters of Music Education from Northwestern Michigan University and a Doctor of Arts from Ball State University.
-For more information, and links to his most recent work, please visit http://blue.butler.edu/~tbrimmer or email him at email@example.com.
+At Butler, Tim is a Social Justice and Diversity Fellow, an Ally Fellow, a Science Olympiad Adjudicator, and member of JCA’s SJD Taskforce.
+He holds a Bachelor of Music Education from Central Michigan University, a Master of Music Education from Northwestern Michigan University, and a Doctor of Arts from Ball State University.